-Post-employment benefit plan that is classified as a defined benefit plan uses the Projected Unit Credit Method to measure its costs based on actuarial assumptions report at the annual reporting date.
-Re-measurements for net defined benefit assets (liabilities), comprising of the effect of the actuarial gains and losses, the effect of the asset ceiling (excluding net interest) and the return on plan assets, excluding net interest, are recognized as other comprehensive income with a corresponding debit or credit to retained earnings in the period in which they occur.
+Post-employment benefit plan that is classified as a defined benefit plan uses the Projected Unit Credit Method to measure its obligations and costs based on actuarial assumptions.
+Re-measurements, comprising of the effect of the actuarial gains and losses, the effect of the asset ceiling (excluding net interest) and the return on plan assets, excluding net interest, are recognized as other comprehensive income with a corresponding debit or credit to retained earnings in the period in which they occur.
 Past service costs are recognized in expense on the earlier of: